elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 ---

-### Is there a way to set the default export without explicitly using it on the default entity directly (function, class, variable, etc.)?
+### Is it possible to specify the default export without explicitly utilizing it on the default entity (function, class, variable)?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In some situations, the default keyword is used to reference the default export.
+  <div><strong>Interview Response:</strong> In some situations, the default keyword gets used to reference the default export.
 For example, to export a function separately from its definition.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />